 Whenever possible, each student will travel to and from their destinations in transportation provided by the College.
-Exceptions may be made by the appropriate dean or designee.
+Exceptions may be made with approval of both the trip sponsor and the appropriate dean.
 When a personal mode of transportation is approved, the student(s) are responsible for making travel arrangements and all associated travel expenses, and the student(s) assume all liability in the event of an accident or mishap.
 The College cannot be held liable for accidents or injuries sustained in private vehicles.
+In the event students are authorized to travel separate from the college provide transportation, a waiver must be approved and on file a minimum of five working days prior to travel.
+Employees traveling must also be aware of and abide by both the "Vehicle and Equipment Use" and "Travel and Business Expenses" policies.